keephq/keep/docs/docs/021_core/021_syntax/04-state.md

 # State

 ## Intro
-Keep State Manager currently used for:
+Keep State Manager is currently used for:
 1. Throttling
 2. Track alerts over time
+3. Previous runs context

-It's currently doing so by simply holding the state using a `keepstate.json` file, which can be overrided by `KEEP_STATE_FILE` environment variable.
+State is currently being saved as a JSON file under `./state/keepstate.json`, a path that can be overriden by setting the `KEEP_STATE_FILE` environment variable.

 ## Example
 One of the usages for Keep's state mechanism is throttling, see [One Until Resolved](../025_throttles/02-one-until-resolved.md) Keep handles it for you behind the scenes so you can use it without doing any further modifications.